DaDarkWizard/TextAdventure/about_game_development/GDD.md

 May 15, 2020: Discord server set up for game development, game overhaul

+July 7, 2020: The beginning of weekly meetings

+July 23, 2020: The company name of Endtime Entrepreneurs was chosen

 ## Credits:

 Thank you to the following people for their work: